mwaylabs/generator-m-ionic/docs/ecosystems/appmobi.md

-# Appmobi
+# Appmobi Integration
-> [Appmobi](https://appmobi.com/) is a Mobile Security as a Service (MSaaS) solution which can be integrated into the generator using the [Appmobi Cordova Plugin](https://github.com/appMobiGithub/cordova-plugin-appmobi).
+> [Appmobi](https://appmobi.com/) is a Mobile Security as a Service (MSaaS) solution which can be integrated into [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic) using the [Appmobi Cordova Plugin](https://github.com/appMobiGithub/cordova-plugin-appmobi).

 ## Prepare